 So the lesson is, do your minutes and resolutions and be sure your paperwork is in order and up to date throughout the life of your business.
 Don’t get sued and then try to recreate years of paperwork.
 It is illegal to backdate documents and you may need to testify as to when they were created under oath.

 AMC Legal can help you at any stage of your business.
-If you're new, be sure you have the appropriate corporate book.
+If you’re new, be sure you have the appropriate corporate book.
 You can view our corporate kits here.
-We can prepare resolutions for only $25 each.
-We can prepare your annual minutes for both Shareholders and Directors for $75.
-If you are an established business and have not documented your actions please call us at 630-590-3640 to discuss bringing your corporate paperwork up to date.
-It's better to do it late, than not at all.
+We can prepare resolutions and prepare your annual minutes for both Shareholders and Directors.
+If you are an established business and have not documented your actions please call me at 630-590-3640 to discuss bringing your corporate paperwork up to date.
+It’s better to do it late, than not at all.
 We can get you up to date and keep you that way in the future.

 You will be sent a notice from the secretary of state regarding your annual report.
 It will be sent to the registered agent address listed on the SOS website.
 If you use a registered agent service be sure they are following their duty and forwarding it to you.
 But you do not need to wait to receive this report from the state.
 The annual report can be filed up to 3 months before your anniversary date.

 Let AMC Legal make sure your company is safe and prepare the annual report and get it in on time.
-Our annual report service is $235 for Corps and S Corps, $375 for LLCs, $120 for Non Profits.
-This price includes: filing fees (if on time), annual report preparation, annual minutes for Shareholders and Directors (or officer per your type of company), mailing fees and attorney fees.
-If you are close to your filing time your annual report can be filed the same day (if the paperwork is signed and faxed back immediately) for an additional $100 (this includes the expedited filing fee).
+The service includes: filing fees (if on time), annual report preparation, annual minutes for Shareholders and Directors (or officer per your type of company), mailing fees and attorney fees.
+If you are close to your filing time your annual report can be filed the same day (if the paperwork is signed and faxed back immediately) for an additional fee (this includes the expedited filing fee).

 If you are already late on your annual report, please call for a price.
 The penalties and late fees will need to be taken into account.